gigalixir/gigalixir-cli/docs/source/main.rst

 Note that if you want both the naked/root domain and a subdomain such as www, be sure to run `gigalixir domains:add` for each one.

+If you need a wildcard domain, feel free to `contact us`_ and we can help you get set up.

 How to Set Up SSL/TLS
 =====================